West Virginia Talk

 SAYINGS FROM SISTER STATES

 Hosepipe -- refers to a garden hose.
 This term seems to be used by people who grew up west of Charlotte,N.C., especially Gaston County.
-From “Dictionary of American Regional English,” Volume II, D-H, by Frederic G. Cassidy and Joan Houston Hall, 1991, Belknap Press of Harvard University Press, Cambridge, Mass., and London, England.
-Page 1122.
+(Dictionary of American Regional English, Volume II, D-H, by Frederic G. Cassidy and Joan Houston Hall, 1991, Belknap Press of Harvard University Press, Cambridge, Mass., and London, England.
+Page 1122.)

 Debbie wrote: My mother was born and raised in Lynchburg, VA in 1923, and she used to say tight as Dick's hatband to mean someone was stingy with their money.
 My mother was raised on a tobacco farm.
 Also from my mother: well cut my legs off and call me Shorty was an expression of surprise.
 I'm like the little boy who fell off the cart, I ain't in it was her way of staying out of the conversation or argument.
 Hard road to hoe meant you had a hard time of it, a tough life.
 You make my ass wanna chew tobacca, meant you were fed up with that person, or didn't believe them, or didn't feel sorry for them.
 Do as I say, not as I do meant don't follow me as an example.